covidvis/covid19-vis/website/index.markdown

 <h2 id="lockdown_section">Effects of Lockdowns</h2>
 <p>
-As a first step towards understanding the impact of interventions, the visualization above shows the logarithm of the number of confirmed cases over time, for the 20 countries with the most confirmed cases of SARS-CoV-2.
+As a first step towards understanding the impact of interventions, the visualization above shows the number of confirmed cases over time (on a log scale), for the 20 countries with the most confirmed cases of SARS-CoV-2.
 We have overlaid our trends with various countermeasures taken by the governing entities.
 We invite the reader to reveal